 - To prepare containers, prop eight small 6-ounce jars in a muffin tin on an angle.
 If necessary, crumple a bit of paper towel or aluminum foil underneath the jars to support them.
 You can test out the angle of the jar with water, and adjust as necessary.
 (Alternatively, if you don’t want a fancy angled design, just set the jars on a flat plate or rimmed baking sheet).

 - Combine milk, cream, and sugar in a medium saucepan set over medium-low heat.
 Gently warm milk, stirring occasionally, until sugar is dissolved and mixture just starts to steam.
-Remove from heat.
+Remove from heat and stir in vanilla.

 - Microwave softened gelatin for 5 to 8 seconds, then stir until smooth.
 Whisk in to warm milk mixture.
 Divide among prepared jars.
 Carefully transfer to the refrigerator (you don’t want the liquid sloshing up the sides) and place on a flat level surface.
 Let sit, undisturbed, until fully set, at least 6 hours or overnight.